shekkizh/shekkizh.github.io/_pages/about.md

 I'm interested in graphs and machine learning.
 Currently, I focus on non-parametric, neighborhood algorithms for understanding data and deep learning models.
 Read about one research direction I'm currently pursuing [here](/files/Research_proposal_Sarath_Shekkizhar.pdf).

-I'm in the job market for a postodoctoral position.
+I'm in the job market for a postodoctoral/research position.
 Please send me an email if you think I'll be a good fit - I would be happy to discuss my research and aspirations.
 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New

 [May 2022] I will be presenting at *Advances in Learning for Graphs, Manifolds, and Geometric Data*, [SIAM MDS22](https://www.siam.org/conferences/cm/conference/mds22)

 [Jan 2022] Channel redundancy and overlap in CNNs with Channel-wise NNK graphs with David accepted at [ICASSP 2022](https://2022.ieeeicassp.org/)